JarodMica/rvc-python/README.md

     ```
 2. Install necessary requirements.
 We first install the github repo, then download and install a 3.11 compatible fairseq wheels file (as the OG pypy at 0.12.2 is broken for 3.11), then install pytorch at 2.4.0.

+If you can't use `curl` for some reason, you can manually download the fairseq wheels file here: https://huggingface.co/Jmica/rvc/resolve/main/fairseq-0.12.4-cp311-cp311-win_amd64.whl?download=true then you can skip the `curl` command below

     ```
     pip install git+https://github.com/JarodMica/rvc-python
     curl -Uri "https://huggingface.co/Jmica/rvc/resolve/main/fairseq-0.12.4-cp311-cp311-win_amd64.whl?download=true" -OutFile "fairseq-0.12.4-cp311-cp311-win_amd64.whl"